Our Task

 – Jesus Christ the Lord (John 13:35)

 We humans are social beings.
 We need fellowship and meaningful connection with one another and with God.
-For this reason, God calls us to unite ourselves to Christ and one another in His Church.
+For this reason, God calls us to unite ourselves to Christ and one another in love in His Church.

-The Greek word for Church, “ecclesia” (ek-klesia), means “called out.”
-We are called forth for communion with one another in God.
-“God is love (agape)” (1 John 4:8, 16) and “love is of God” (1 John 4:7)
+“Ecclesia” (ek-klesia), the Greek word for Church, means “called forth.”
+We are called forth for communion with God and with one another in God.
+“God is agape” (1 John 4:8, 16) and “agape is of God” (1 John 4:7).
+We have been called forth to love one another and all others with God’s agape love.”
+This is not the way of the world.

 When asked which is the great commandment in the law of God, the Lord Jesus Christ said: “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself’” (Matthew 22:36-40).

 DiaLogos means “through the Logos (Word).”
-Logos here refers to the words of Scripture, our own personal words, and the living Word of God, Jesus Christ, Who said that “where two or three are gathered in my Name, I am there in their midst” (Matthew 18:20).
+By “logos” here we mean the words of Scripture, our own personal words, and the living Word of God Who is Jesus Christ.
+He said that “where two or three are gathered in my Name, I am there in their midst” (Matthew 18:20).
+A primary aim of DiaLogos is to connect with one another through Christ and to connect with Christ through one another.

 Frequently Asked Questions